AARP Hearing Center

 The AARP Louisiana State Office comprises a diverse team of professionals, each bringing a unique range of expertise.
 Collaborating with dedicated volunteers, we strive daily to enhance the livability of communities across our state for you and your family.

-Denise Bottcher serves as the state director of AARP Louisiana and assumes responsibility for advancing the organization's social mission on behalf of Louisianans aged 50 and above, as well as their families.
-With a membership of nearly 450,000 and a network of 22 volunteer leaders statewide, Denise leads a dedicated six-member team in Baton Rouge and New Orleans, focusing on enabling individuals from all generations to thrive in their own homes and communities through advocacy, education, and service.
+Denise Bottcher is the State Director of AARP Louisiana and is responsible for advancing the organization’s social mission on behalf of Louisianans 50-plus and their families.
+With nearly 430,000 members and 22 volunteer leaders across the state, Denise leads the six-member team in Baton Rouge and New Orleans to help all generations live their best lives in their own homes and communities through advocacy, education and service.

-Under Denise's strategic guidance and leadership, she and her team have been instrumental in driving social change at both the state and local levels.
-This achievement is realized through collaborations with policymakers, cooperative organizations, and dynamic volunteers.
-Her primary areas of focus include family caregiving, healthcare, financial resilience, and creating livable communities.
+Through her strategic guidance and leadership, Denise and her team have driven social change at the state and local level by working with policy makers, collaborative organizations, and dynamic volunteers.
+Family caregiving, health care, financial resilience, and livable communities are the state’s top priorities.

-Alfred E. Mason is the newly appointed volunteer state president.
+Alfred E. Mason serves as the volunteer state president.
 He leads Louisiana's all-volunteer Executive Council, dedicated to fulfilling AARP's mission and advancing its strategic priorities throughout communities across the state.
 In this role, he serves as the primary AARP volunteer spokesperson in Louisiana.

 Alfred retired from Deluxe Check Printers, Inc. in 1995, where he held the position of department manager at the company's New Orleans plant.
 Notably, he also has a history of leadership within various organizations having previously served as the president of the AARP Gonzales Area Chapter 1449 and as the District Deputy Grand Master of the P.H.
 Masons.
 In the latter role, he oversaw the well-being of over 1,000 men and was responsible for the administration of 17 lodges.